Noah's Ark (miniseries)

 Noah's Ark is a 1999 American-Australian television miniseries directed by John Irvin and starring Jon Voight, Mary Steenburgen, F. Murray Abraham, Carol Kane, Jonathan Cake, Alexis Denisof, Emily Mortimer, Sydney Tamiia Poitier, and James Coburn.
-The film tells the Biblical story of Noah's Ark from the Book of Genesis.
+The film is a fictional adaptation of Noah's Ark from the Book of Genesis.
 It was initially televised in the United States, that same year, was also televised in Canada, Germany and Portugal, among other countries.

 Plot

-The film portrays Noah as a resident of Sodom and Gomorrah.
-The two towns are fighting each other simply for the amusement of their residents.
+The film portrays Noah as a resident of Sodom who is fighting against its equally wicked neighbor Gomorrah and vice versa simply for the amusement of their residents.
 During the fight, Lot, Noah's friend, is injured in the fight, and comes to Noah for help.
 At the end of the fight, the leader of Gomorrah is killed with his head chopped off and put on a stake, as Sodom claims victory.
 The next day, Noah's sons excitedly ask their father if he took part in the deadly fight.
 God then asks Noah to go to Mount Tubac, where God reveals that the wickedness of Sodom and Gomorrah has provoked God to destroy the cities.

-After Noah fails to find ten righteous people other than Lot and his wife, Noah and his family flee the city with Lot and his wife, who looks back at Sodom as it is being destroyed by fire and brimstone and turns into a pillar of salt.
+After Noah fails to find ten righteous people other than Lot and his wife, Noah and his family flee the city with Lot and his wife, who looks back at Sodom as it, along with Gomorrah, is being destroyed by fire and brimstone and turns into a pillar of salt.

 The next day, they encounter a peddler selling household goods including pots, pans, hats, etc., which is believed to be God in disguise.

 Ten years later, Noah and his family are skilled farmers, and his sons are now adults.
-Lot is also now a villain, as he kills another man for his shoes, and reveals that he used to have faith in God after He sent down the fire and brimstone to Sodom and Gomorrah, but his faith didn't bring him any money, and so he turned to the false gods of the other pagan cultures.
-One of the sons finds Ruth's Mother crying because her daughter Ruth has been kidnapped by three priests of Mole, the rain god, and will be offered as a sacrifice to Mole in the temple of the god.
-When Noah is notified by his sons, he warns the people in the temple, who are cheerfully waiting for Ruth to be sacrificed, that they will suffer a worse punishment than the people of Sodom did, and God rips the roof of the temple off and sends thunder and snakes into the building, while striking the three priests with dumbness, blindness and deafness.
+Lot is also now a criminal, as he kills another man for his shoes, and reveals that he used to have faith in God after He sent down the fire and brimstone to Sodom and Gomorrah, but his faith didn't bring him any money, and so he turned to the false gods of the other pagan cultures.
+One of the sons finds Ruth's mother crying because her daughter Ruth has been kidnapped by three priests of Mole, the rain god, and will be offered as a sacrifice to Mole in the temple of the god.
+When Noah is notified by his sons, he warns the people in the temple, who are cheerfully waiting for Ruth to be sacrificed, that they will suffer a worse punishment than the people of Sodom and Gomorrah did, and God rips the roof of the temple off and sends thunder and snakes into the building, while striking the three priests with dumbness, blindness and deafness.